Brooklyn Botanic Garden

 Free Admission Days at Brooklyn Botanic Garden

-During the winter months (December – February), admission to the garden is free on weekdays.
+During the winter months (December – February), admission to the garden is pay-what-you-wish on weekdays (Tuesday – Friday).
+Admission fees help support the garden, so please do pay what you can.

-Regular priced admission is $12 for adults and $6 for seniors (65+) and students (12+ with ID).
+Regular priced admission to the garden is $18 for adults and $12 for seniors (65+) and students (12+ with ID).
 Children under 12 are admitted free.

 Visit the Brooklyn Botanic Garden website to confirm fees and hours of operation.